sofascore/purgatory/docs/README.md

 class Dog extends Animal {}
 ```

-For example, if you define a purge subscription for the `Animal` entity, it will also apply to `Cat` and `Dog` entities:
+For example, if you define a purge subscription for the `Animal` entity, it will automatically apply to both `Cat` and
+`Dog` entities:

 ```php
 use Sofascore\PurgatoryBundle\Attribute\PurgeOn;